 Full Size Dreadnought (All Ages)

 This guitar is a perfect introduction to the world of steel string acoustic guitars.
-Budget friendly, sturdy and built by one of the worlds best guitar brands, the Fender CD-60 V2 is a great beginner guitar that will last many years.
+Budget friendly, sturdy and built by one of the worlds best guitar brands, the Tanglewood TWCRD Crossroad is a great beginner guitar that will last many years and wont need an upgrade for a very long time.

 - Body shape: Dreadnought